IHE/ITI.PDQm/input/pagecontent/volume-1.md

 The Patient Demographics Supplier shall publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction](http://hl7.org/fhir/R4/http.html#capabilities).
 All supported search parameters and search methods (GET, POST) shall be specified.
 The [search parameters defined in \[ITI-78\]](ITI-78.html#23784121-search-parameters) shall be supported, other parameters may be supported.

-This capabilities response will typically include all of the capabilities inclusive of all grouped Actors and additional functionality.
+This capabilities response will typically include all of the capabilities inclusive of all grouped actors and additional functionality.

 ### 1:38.1.2 Transaction Descriptions
 The transactions in this profile are summarized in the sections below.